 You can rest assured that all of our staff are professionally trained to the highest of standards and that our modern fleet of vehicles are also fitted with the very latest in satellite tracking system.

 As founders of the British Association of Removers, Bishop's Move work hard to ensure that the standards of our removals are the best that they can be.
-This is acknowledged by our affiliation to the internationally renowned organization of FIDI (FAIM Plus) and IAM.

 We offer a comprehensive range of removals and storage services that can be tailor-made to suit your own individual requirements.
 These services include: